 Applicants must demonstrate significant financial need, be conscientious, demonstrate academic progress and have marks sufficient for entrance to a post-secondary area of study.

 Applicants must also be outstanding school citizens who are significantly involved in extra-curricular activities and act as positive influences for classmates, adding to the cooperative culture of Crescent Heights High School and, hopefully, to the community at large.

-Applicants are required to submit an essay describing their contributions to their school and community and sharing their future plans and aspirations.
-The essay must be no more than 500 words in length.
+Applicants are required to submit an essay of approximately 500 words describing their contributions to their school and community and sharing their future plans and aspirations.

 Applicants are also required to submit one letter of reference, which may be provided from a school official, employer, or a community leader representing a community-based organization familiar with their extracurricular work.